Design and Analysis of Area and Power Efficient Approximate Booth Multipliers

 The typical design flow for designing VLSI circuits is shown in the tool flow diagram.
 This design flow is typically used by designers who use HDLs.
 In any design, specification is first.
-The specification describes the functionality, interface, and over all architecture of the digital circuit to be designed.
+The specification describes the functionality, interface, and overall architecture of the digital circuit to be designed.
 At this point, architects need not think about how they will implement their circuits.
-A behavioral description is then created to analyze the design in terms of functionality, performances, and other high-level issues.
+A behavioral description is then created to analyze the design in terms of functionality, performance, and other high-level issues.
 The behavioral description is manually converted to an RTL (Register Transfer Level) description in an HDL.
 The designer has to describe the data flow that will implement the desired digital circuit.
 From this point onward the design process is done with the assistance of CAD tools.
 Literature survey

 Approximate computing is an attractive design methodology to achieve low power, high performance (low delay), and reduced circuit complexity by relaxing the requirement of accuracy.
 In this paper, approximate Booth multipliers are designed based on approximate radix-4 modified Booth encoding (MBE) algorithms and a regular partial product array that employs an approximate Wallace tree.
 Two approximate Booth encoders are proposed and analyzed for error-tolerant computing.
 The results show that the proposed 16-bit approximate radix-4 Booth multipliers with approximate factors of 12 and 14 are more accurate than existing approximate Booth multipliers with moderate power consumption.
 The proposed R4ABM2 multiplier with an approximation factor of 14 is the most efficient design when considering both the power-delay product and the error metric NMED.
 Case studies for image processing show the validity of the proposed approximate radix-4 Booth multipliers.